 Prospect is aware of his problem or a desire but isn’t aware that the solution even exists.

 At this stage, your ad should showcase the problem or desire in a way that prospects can connect with your story.
-Then dramatize about the solution until prospect realizes just how badly he needs the solution.
-And then you present your product as the ultimate solution to the problem.
+Then, show them you know how they feel.
+Dramatize the solution until the prospect realizes just how badly he needs the solution.
+Finally, present your product as the ultimate solution to the problem.

 This approach to copywriting is also known as the Problem-Agitate-Solve approach used by Dan Kennedy.